 Websites include an open-ended review segment, meaning customers can write as many words as they want.
 They can also add an image in that section to support their comment.

-This works exactly the same as an offline review system wherein a company distributes a survey/feedback form to collect reviews from their buyers.
+This works exactly the same as an offline review system wherein a company distributes a survey/feedback form to collect online reviews from their buyers.

 2. Video Testimonials